jdmonaco/cv/cv-web.md

 ### Talks

 - <a href="https://spie.org/SI/conferencedetails/micro-nanotechnology-sensors-systems-applications?SSO=1#session-15" class="cv">“Emergent dynamics of hippocampal circuitry as a basis for robust self-organized planning in mobile swarms.“ *Invited Talk*.
 SPIE (International society for optics and photonics) 2019, *Brain-Inspired Self-Organized Control of Multi-Agent Systems*, Baltimore, MD.
-April 17, 2019.</a> *Upcoming*.
+April 17, 2019.</a>
 - “Hippocampal circuits for space, memory, and navigation: From minimal models to biologically inferred networks.“ *Invited Talk*.
 Department of Pharmacology, University of Maryland, Baltimore, MD.
 January 22, 2016.
 - “Stopping to look: How attentive scanning behavior reveals the formation of new memories.” *Retreat Research Talk*.
 Neuroscience Department, Johns Hopkins University, St. Michaels, MD.
 September 6, 2014.
 - <a href="http://jdmonaco.com/files/mbi-seminar-abstract.pdf" class="cv">“Landmark influence: How attention to sensory cues stabilizes and updates the hippocampal cognitive representation of space.” *Advanced Researcher Seminar*.
 Krieger Mind/Brain Institute, Johns Hopkins University, Baltimore, MD.
 April 21, 2014.</a>